Home » Health Conditions » Respiratory Problems » Sinus Infections

 What are Sinus Polyps?

-Sinus polyps are small scar tissue formations inside the sinus cavities caused by recurring bacterial sinus infections, on rare occasions the is allergic conditions.
+Sinus polyps are small scar tissue formations inside the sinus cavities caused by recurring bacterial sinus infections, on rare occasions the cause is allergic conditions.
 The infected swollen nasal tissues respond to recurring inflammation by constantly repairing itself, causing these formations.
 Surprisingly, antibiotics for sinus infections can adversely affect a person’s health by decreasing immune response and making it mole likely to develop sinus polyps.
 Sinus polyps can affect an individual’s life immensely resulting in severe sinus headaches, strong sinus drainage, obstructed breathing and even lost sense of smell.
 A person feels like they always have a cold and it’s hard to find any relief.

 It is very important to gain personal knowledge what the sinus polyps are and what the best treatment in your condition could be by talking to your doctor.
 Your doctor can do a series of test procedures to determine what the sinus polyps are in your case, and what can be done to prevent them from coming back.
 A small endoscopic tool is inserted through your nasal passage to view the exact location of sinus polyps.
 A CT or CAT scan could be performed in addition to view exact specifications of your sinus polyps.

 Antibiotics for sinus infection could be prescribed to treat your sinusitis if present.
-Anti-inflammatory corticosteroid medications might be given to relieve the tissue swelling that might help reduce the size of your sinus polyps.
+Anti-inflammatory corticosteroid medications might be given to relieve the tissue swelling that might help the size of your sinus polyps.
 If all these measures do not help, the doctor might recommend you undergo a sinus surgery to remove the sinus polyps and prevent them from coming back.
 Most sinus polyps appear in adults, however, if a child experiences a bout of sinus polyps, it’s very important to talk to a pediatrician about what the sinus polyps are, as they could be a sign of cystic fibrosis disease.

 The information provided in this article is not considered as medical advice and should be used for educational purposes only.